4kpros/documentation/README.md

    ssh USERNAME@IP_ADDRESS
    ```

 1. Add new users (bot for CI and automations pipeline).
-Add more users if needed (e.g. and for my personal usage: prosper)
+Add more users if needed (e.g. for my personal usage: prosper)

    ```
    adduser bot